frederic-perez/AmE-dictionary/data/dictionary.md

 __guillotine__ _n_ :mega:
 __guilt complex__ _idiom_ A very strong and persistent feeling of guilt regarding something or some event.
 __guilt__ :mute:[g~~u~~ilt]
-__guilty pleasure__ _idiom_ Something that one enjoys or finds pleasurable but knows or feels to be bad, inferior, aberrant, or lowbrow, especially as might be perceived or judged by other people. _I know these gossip magazines are trashy, but reading them on my commute home is my guilty pleasure!_
+__guilty pleasure__ _idiom_ Something that one enjoys or finds pleasurable but knows or feels to be bad, inferior, aberrant, or lowbrow, especially as might be perceived or judged by other people.
 __guinea pig__ :mega:
 __guise__ _n_ :two::hammer: (guises) _The office is committed to diversity in all its guises._
 __guitar case__ :camera: